BarisAlbayrakIEEE/cpp/README.md

 ///        Smart pointers are used in function arguments in order to transfer ownership into the function.
 ///        If ownership transfer is not required,
 ///        the traditional const reference approach (const Type&) is followed.
 ///     5.
+The shared ownership between the objects
+///        is actually the implementation of an association/aggregation relationship
+///        between the objects of this library.
+///        For example, an axis object delegates the space calculus calculations to the Vector member.
+///        The class hierarchy is studied at the beginning of GeometryLibrary_CPP11 project.
+///        A Line object is decided to delegate some geometrical functions to an Axis object
+///        passing through the line
+///        while the inheritance relationship could also be used.
+///        However, there is no solid need to have more complex class hierarchy
+///        while the aggregation works well.
+///     6.
+The objects in the library are defined in an implementation hyerarchy.
+///        The slicing problem that comes with the inheritance is
+///        solved by using pointers and references.
+///        THE CLIENTS OF THE LIBRARY SHOULD PAY ATTENTION ON THIS BASIC RULE.
+///     7.
 The side effects must be considered together with the exception safety and memory leaks
-///        as they may cause problems to achieve at least a strong exception guarantee.
+///        as they may cause vital problems
+///        The side effects must be inspected to achieve at least a strong exception guarantee.
-///        Followings are some of the sources of the side effects in this library.
+///        Followings are some of the cases where there exist side effects:
-///        and will be studied in more detail during GeometryLibrary_MultiThread implementation:
-///            1.
+///            a.
 Some of the constructors, copy constructors and assignments.
+///               For example, CURRENT version of GeometryObject contains the static ID member
+///               which is incremented and decremented in the constructor and destructor respectively.
+///               This issue is explained below in more detail.
-///               For example, Circle constructor by 3 points
+///               Another example, Circle constructor by 3 points,
 ///               creates a Point object as the center point and a Plane object as the reference plane.
-///            2.
-The containers currently being implemented are another source of side effects
-///               as any GeometryObject creation must update a container respectively
-///               accept for the temporary objects.
-///               Even the object creation is delegated to a factory located in the containers,
-///               the copy constructors and operators of the GeometryObjects
-///               will still cause side effects.
-///            3.
+///            b.
 The static counter for the GeometryObjects (GeometryObject::c_IDCounter).
 ///               The counter is incremented when a GeometryObject is created
 ///               and decremented when destructed.
 ///               Both actions are side effects but the decrement operation is more problematic.
 ///               See below with CAUTION FOR STATIC ID COUNTER heading for the details.
 ///               The side effect in the destructor can be defeated
-///               by removing the decrement in the GeometryObjects destructor
+///               by removing the decrement in the GeometryObject's destructor
 ///               and letting it to have large values.
 ///               But, this is not preferable
 ///               as the ID member of GeometryObjects is used for the container hashing
 ///               and large values will reduce the effectivity of the hash function.
+///            c.
+The containers currently being implemented are configured based on the three issues:
+///                   a.
+Container and iterator
+///                   b.
+The factory for the geometry objects
+///                   c.
+The static ID counter
+///               The 2nd and the 3rd issues contains side effects.
-///            4.
+///            d.
 As specified before, the Equation Coefficients (EC) members of Axis and Plane objects
 ///               of GeometryLibrary_OCCT are removed in GeometryLibrary_CPP11.
 ///               Similarly, magnitude and length members of Vector and Line objects respectively are also removed.
 ///               All of these members cause side effects